Urban Land Conservancy: Denver Transit Oriented Development Fund (TOD)

-ULC, Enterprise Community Partners and the City and County of Denver partnered to establish the nation's first Transit Oriented Development Fund.
+ULC, Enterprise Community Partners and the City and County of Denver partnered to establish the nation's first Transit Oriented Development fund.
 The revolving loan fund makes capital available to acquire and hold land for the development or preservation of affordable housing for up to five years along current and proposed transit corridors.

-The TOD Fund was created to develop and preserve 1,000 affordable homes along current and future transit corridors in Denver.
-Sites purchased through the Fund are within one-half mile of fixed-rail transit stations or one-quarter mile of high-frequency bus stops.
+The TOD fund was created to develop and preserve 1,000 affordable homes along current and future transit corridors in Denver.
+Sites purchased through the fund are within one-half mile of fixed-rail transit stations or one-quarter mile of high-frequency bus stops.

-The Urban Land Conservancy, made the initial equity commitment of $1.5 million to the TOD Fund and leads real estate acquisition, management and disposition of assets to housing providers to meet the priorities of the Fund.
+The Urban Land Conservancy made the initial equity commitment of $1.5 million to the TOD fund and leads real estate acquisition, management, and disposition of assets to housing providers to meet the priorities of the fund.

 Calvert Facility Fund

-An investment fund started by Calvert Impact Capital.
-Under the name Ours to Own, the Calvert Impact Fund focuses on preserving real estate in urban centers for schools, community spaces, and affordable commercial space for nonprofits. $5.1 million was raised from hundreds of individual investors in the Denver region in the first two years of Ours to Own.
-In addition to small individual investments, the Fund received investment from the Piton Foundation, Gary Community Investments, Colorado Health Foundation, The Colorado Trust, and The Denver Foundation.
-In 2014, ULC partnered with Calvert Impact Capital to deploy $10 million of the low-interest source of capital fund towards the purchase of three real-estate assets that support over 20 nonprofit organizations.
+Calvert Impact Capital created the fund under the name Ours to Own, which focuses on preserving real estate in urban centers for schools, community spaces, and affordable commercial spaces for nonprofits. $5.1 million was raised from hundreds of individual investors in the Denver region in the first two years of Ours to Own.
+In addition to small individual investments, the fund received investment from the Piton Foundation, Gary Community Investments, Colorado Health Foundation, The Colorado Trust, and The Denver Foundation.
+In 2014, ULC partnered with Calvert Impact Capital to invest $10 million towards the purchase of three real-estate assets that support over 20 nonprofit organizations.

 Metro Denver Impact Facility (MDIF)

-A revolving loan capital established by Urban Land Conservancy with lending partners including: FirstBank, Colorado Health Foundation (CHF), The Denver Foundation (TDF) and the Colorado Housing and Finance Authority (CHFA).
-FirstBank committed $25 million to the Facility and CHF was the first lending partner, contributing $2 million.
-FirstBank's investment will act as Senior Debt, and the bank will manage MDIF locally, underwriting each deal and evaluating the need for additional project financing to address capital needs.
-ULC is the sole borrower of the Facility, responsible for creating the development plan and permanent financing structure.
-ULC will also manage the disposition of these properties and where feasible, retain ownership interest as part of a Community Land Trust (CLT) through a 99-year ground lease.
+ULC, in partnership with FirstBank, The Colorado Health Foundation (CHF), The Denver Foundation (TDF) and the Colorado Housing and Finance Authority (CHFA), created the MDIF as a revolving door fund in order to invest in land projects in the Denver area.
+ULC is the sole borrower, and was responsible for creating the development plan and permanent financing structure.
+ULC also managed the condition of properties and where feasible, retained ownership interest as part of a community land trust.